Your personal data is in safe hands with the National Trust

 PO Box 574,

-Verification, updating or amendment of personal data will take place within 28 days of receipt of your request.
+The verification, update or amendment of your personal data will take place within 30 days of receipt of your request.

 9.4 Other data subject rights

 We sometimes use Legitimate Interest as our legal basis for processing personal data.
 We always conduct a Balance Test when doing this, weighing the protection of your rights and personal data with our use of your data to continue supporting our interests.
 These Balance Test are assessed by our Data Protection Office, to ensure that the rights of our supporters are maintained.

 We use Legitimate Interest in some limited circumstances, in the following areas of our work: Volunteering, Membership, Data Analysis, Our Website, Fundraising, Marketing.